 It’s best to pair any heat styling straightener with a heat-protective spray on your strands prior to use.
 Also, the less time you work the tool over a section of hair, the better.
 If you do happen to be skilled with a blow dryer and a round bristle brush, it’s possible to get hair relatively smooth with a well-sectioned out blow dry using a salon-quality dryer like our Bold Hair Dryer.

 We hope that clears up any confusion around the lingo for hair straightening tools!
 In this day and age, when it comes to straightening, you’ve got lots of options.
-For more hair inspos, follow us @NuMeStyle on Instagram.
+For more hair inspo, follow us at @NuMeHair on Instagram.
 Sign up for our NuMe Rewards & Loyalty Program to earn points so that you'll be on your way to achieving gifts, products, tools, and even tickets to exclusive NuMe events!
-Looking for more hair inspos?
+Looking for more hair inspo?
 Check it out here!

 By Mary Patterson Broome